indieSoftware/Navigator/README.md

 ### Checkpoints

 While one can programmatically pop and dismiss their way out of a screen, that approach is problematic and fragile.
-One can pass bindings down the tree, but that can be equally problematic at best, and cumbersome at worst.
+One could pass bindings down the tree, but that can be equally problematic at worst, and cumbersome at best.

 Fortunately, Navigator supports checkpoints; named points in the navigation stack to which one can easily return.